mlindgren/blog-archive/source/projects/mocap/index.markdown

 frames by maintaining two Motion objects and two Pose objects - one of each for each of the first and second animations.
-The Motions generate the poses, and then we can interpolate between the joint angles in each pose using the weighted linear blending technique described in Kristine Slot's paper and in &sect;2.4 of this paper.
+The Motions generate the poses, and then we can interpolate between the joint angles in each pose using the weighted linear blending technique described in Kristine Slot's paper, which we previously discussed.
 All of this is handled by our LerpBlender class, which is located in <code>Library/LerpBlender.cpp</code> and the associated header file
 <code>Library/LerpBlender.hpp</code>.

 Drawing from Pejsa and Pandzic's method, LerpBlender uses spherical linear